billgetman/ai-dev-tools/tracks/rust/README.md

 - Zero allocations in hot path
 - Lock-free queues working correctly
 - Safe code benchmarks at ≥100% of unsafe code performance
-- SIMD operations show 4x-8x speedup
+- SIMD shows realistic speedup (46% for interleaving, more for filters)
 - All types are Send + Sync
 - Miri reports no undefined behavior